Yo-kai Watch (manga)

 Yo-kai Watch (妖怪ウォッチ, Yōkai Wotchi) is a manga series written and illustrated by Noriyuki Konishi, based on Level-5's franchise with the same name.
-The series primarily follows Nathan "Nate" Adams (Keita "K-ta" Amano in the Japanese and Singapore English versions), who gets the titular Yo-kai Watch, which allows him to see Yo-kai, who are otherwise invisible to the human eye.
-The series was serialized by Shogakukan in their CoroCoro Comic magazine in Japan from December 2012 to April 2023.
-Viz Media publishes the series in North America under their Perfect Square imprint, whereas Shogakukan Asia publishes the series in Singapore and Kazé publishes it in Spain and France.
+The series primarily follows Nathan "Nate" Adams (Keita "Keta" Amano in the Japanese and Singapore English versions), who gets the titular Yo-kai Watch, which allows him to see Yo-kai, who are otherwise invisible to the human eye.
+The series was serialized by Shogakukan in its CoroCoro Comic magazine in Japan from December 2012 to April 2023.
+Viz Media publishes the series in North America under their Perfect Square imprint, whereas Shogakukan Asia publishes the series in English in Singapore and other Southeast Asian countries.

-Multiple other manga series also based on the Yo-kai Watch franchise have been released, such as one focusing on Nate's love interest, Katie Forester, one based on the Yo-kai Watch Blasters video game, and one based on the Yo-kai Watch Jam: Yo-kai Academy Y: Encounter with N TV-series.
+Multiple other manga series also based on the Yo-kai Watch franchise have been released, such as one focusing on Nate's love interest, Katie Forester (Fumika "Fumi-chan" Kodama in the Japanese and Singapore English versions), one based on the Yo-kai Watch Blasters video game, and one based on the Yo-kai Watch Jam: Yo-kai Academy Y: Encounter with N TV-series.

 Main characters

 The VIZ translation uses Western character names, while the Singapore English translation uses Japanese character names.

-Nathan "Nate" Adams / Keita "K-ta" Amano (天野景太 / ケータ, Amano Keita / K-ta) – An 11-year-old 5th grader who acquires a Yo-kai Watch while bug hunting in the Mount Wildwood forest.
+Nathan "Nate" Adams / Keita "Keta" Amano (天野景太 / ケータ, Amano Keita / Keta) – An 11-year-old 5th grader who acquires a Yo-kai Watch while bug hunting in the Mount Wildwood forest.
 He's portrayed as a relatively average and straightforward character.

 Whisper (ウィスパー, Wisupā) – Nate's self-appointed Yo-kai butler, who had been trapped in a gashapon machine for over nine-hundred years before being freed by Nate.
 In addition to giving Nate the Yo-kai Watch, he also explains the different characteristics and traits of Yo-kai when he and Nate run into them.

 Jibanyan (ジバニャン, Jibanyan) – A cat-like Yo-kai, who Nate and Whisper met at an intersection in Nate's residence, Uptown Springdale.
 Prior to becoming a Yo-kai, Jibanyan was called Rudy (Akamaru) and was the pet cat of a girl named Amy (Emi).
 One day, Rudy was run over by a truck in the intersection where Jibanyan would later meet Nate and Whisper, causing him to become a Yo-kai.